 Her tears dried in seconds.
 The moment Kanna pulled her face from where she had pressed it to the door jamb, a wave of hot air met her eyes and made her blood boil.
 She clutched the strap of the satchel around her shoulder as if she were wringing the neck of a snake.

 Kanna darted from the doorway.
 Her feet pounded against the creaky wooden floor as she kept her eyes locked on Goda Brahm, her robes dragging behind her in the rush of her movements.

 She swung it hard against Goda’s startled face.

 “You bastard!
-You inconsiderate imbecile!
+You imbecile!
 You poison-eating, idol-worshiping, horse-faced, worthless Middlelander!”
 Kanna struck the giant again and again, but after the first blow, she was only meeting Goda’s outstretched palms.
-“Fuck you and the womb that spat you out!
+“Fuck you!
+Curse the womb that spat you out, goddamn you!
 How could you do this to me?
-How could you lead me through endless bullshit, telling me nothing—nothing—and then making me think I’d never see you again?
+How could you lead me in endless spirals, up and down endless staircases, telling me nothing—nothing—and then making me think I’d never see you again?
 What the hell is wrong with you?”

 “Kanna,” Goda said.
 Her voice was so measured and calm as she dodged the frantic swings of the bag that it only enraged Kanna more.